kreauniv/comp308/source/lambda.rst

 The journey isn't finished yet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We've now shown that you can express recursive calls using :rkt:`lambda` alone.
+We've now shown that you can express recursive calls using :rkt:`λ` alone.
 Mission accomplished!
 However, don't forget our larger claim that anything
-computable can be expressed using :rkt:`lambda`.
+computable can be expressed using :rkt:`λ`.
 In this case, what we just saw
 is how we can start with a recursively defined function (given as a spec
 similar to :rkt:`cheat`) and **mechanically** transform it into the true
 recursive function.
 If we've truly "mechanized" it, then we should be able to